List of Still Game characters: John McDade

+Rena

-Rena (2005) The lady who works in the cafe.
-Rena is a widow and she is having an affair with Wullie Reid, a man almost twice her age.
-Wullie is a friend of Jack and Victor's.
-They believe it's good for Wullie that he's found love, but Isa believes that Rena is trying to kill Wullie in order to keep his house.
-For example, Rena has Wullie working hard for her and Isa thinks Wullie will end up dying from being overworked.
-Nobody believes Isa until Rena comes into Navid's and buys a bottle of white spirits, a box of matches and a packet of Jammie Dodgers.
-Even Navid believed that Rena was going to set a trap for Wullie and felt that Isa was not as crazy as he had thought.
-That night, there was a storm.
-Wullie is on the roof of his house fixing the TV aerial when he slips and crashes through the greenhouse.
+Rena works in the cafe.
+She is a widow and is in a relationship with Wullie Reid, a man almost twice her age; Wullie being a friend of Jack and Victor's.
+They believe it's good for Wullie that he's found love, but Isa believes that Rena is trying to kill Wullie in order to inherit his house; largely because Rena has Wullie overworking for her, Isa believing Wullie will die as a result.
+Nobody believes her until Rena goes to Navid's and buys a bottle of white spirits, a box of matches and a packet of Jammie Dodgers.
+Even Navid believes that Rena is setting a trap for Wullie.
+During a storm, Wullie is on the roof of his house fixing the TV aerial, when he suddenly slips and crashes through the greenhouse.
 Isa looks out her window and sees the police and an ambulance outside his house.
-She knocks on Jack and Victor's and asks them to come with her.
+She knocks on Jack and Victor's doors and asks them to come with her.
 However, it is revealed that Wullie has survived the fall, but Rena has died.
 Rena had heard the noise and came running down the stairs, but tripped and broke her neck.